tuckerweibell/recipe/src/components/EzLayout/EzLayout.md

 path: "/components/ez-layout"
 ---

 The layout component provide common ways to arrange the content of a screen.
-The layout component controls the horizontal spacing of its content.
+The layout component controls the spacing of its content.
+For horizontal layout types, the layout component will vertically center the content items.

 ---